-

 And check...

-Your ability to handle your partner's reactions
+Your confidence about handling your partner's reactions

 to your assertion, like

-anger, rejection, hurt, defensiveness, attack...).
-If you
+anger, rejection, hurt, defensiveness, or attacking.

 Your